 SCORM, or Sharable Content Object Reference Model is a collection of standards and specifications for eLearning software products.

-In other words, SCORM is a set technical standards to which programmers are encouraged to write their codes for, so that it can play well with other eLearning software systems.
+In other words, it is a set of technical standards to which programmers are encouraged to write their codes for, so that it can play well with other eLearning software systems.
 Being SCORM compliant means that the content can be used in any Learning Management System (LMS).

-By following SCORM standards, online eLearning content and Learning Management Systems are able to communicate and work well together.
+By following a set of standards, online eLearning content and Learning Management Systems are able to communicate and work well together.
 That way, if you have an LMS, any eLearning courses that are SCORM compliant should easily upload into your LMS.

 Here are some of the most popular reasons to use SCORM:

-- With SCORM, you can also include settings that control the length of time a learner spends on a course, or part of a course before it’s marked or moved on from.
+- You can also include settings that control the length of time a learner spends on a course, or part of a course before it’s marked or moved on from.

 There are other options to explore, such as TinCan when considering what kind of courses to develop or use, but for now SCORM still seems like a powerful and practical choice.

-We’ve chose to design both our eLearning courses, and Learning Management System with SCORM in mind, so that our eLearning courses can easily upload into any SCORM Compliant LMS, and any SCORM compliant courses can be loaded into our LMS.
+Here at Velsoft, we’ve chosen to design both our eLearning courses and Learning Management System with SCORM in mind so that our eLearning courses can easily upload into any SCORM Compliant LMS, and any SCORM compliant courses can be loaded into our LMS.